Job Postings

 • Ability to use hand and power tools applicable to trade.

-• Ability to lead and train staff and/or students.
+• Ability to lead and train staff.

 • Ability to develop heating, ventilating, and air conditioning system modification plans.